Mexico › San Miguel de Allende

-The best area to stay is around the Parroquia de San Miguel Arcangel, in the center of the city.
+The best area of San Miguel de Allende to stay in is around the Parroquia de San Miguel Arcangel, in the center of the city.
 Being a city devoted to tourism, there are plenty of accommodations to suit all budgets.
-The most expensive and exclusive hotels are the Rosewood, Live Aqua, L’Ôtel, Matilda, and Casa de Sierra Nevada.
-Other excellent and slightly more accessible options are El Santuario, Hilo Rojo and Los Picachos.
+The most expensive and exclusive hotels are the Rosewood, Live Aqua, L’Ôtel at Dôce18, Matilda, and Casa de Sierra Nevada.
+Other excellent and slightly more accessible options are Hacienda El Santuario, Ilo Rojo and Hacienda Los Picachos.
 In addition, very good accommodation options can be found on Airbnb.

 How do I get around in San Miguel de Allende?

 Most of San Miguel de Allende’s points of interest are located in the center of town and the first square of the city, so it’s best to explore them on foot.
 It’s highly recommended to wear comfortable shoes on account of the cobblestone streets.
 An attractive option for visitors is to get on the tourist tram that runs through the historical points of the city for approximately 1 and a half hours.
 It’s also relatively easy to find a taxi on the main streets and it’s advisable to negotiate the price with the driver before boarding it.
 Another option is to use Uber services.

 What are the best things to do in San Miguel de Allende?

 Visiting the Parroquia de San Miguel Arcangel, the emblem of the city, is the number one activity for any first-timer to San Miguel de Allende.
 Other highly recommended activities are walking along Aldama Street, the most beautiful in town, taking pictures of the views from El Mirador, and visiting the handicraft market and La Aurora, an old textile factory converted into a cultural and design center with galleries, workshops, and restaurants.

 How many days should I spend in San Miguel de Allende?